-In the graphs below you can see two aspects of the page optimization has changed over the last year: Page Size and Asset Count.
+In the graphs below you can see two aspects of the page optimization have changed over the last year: Page Size and Asset Count.

-- Page Size – Total number of bytes that is downloaded from the Internet when the pages is displayed.
+- Page Size – Total number of bytes that are downloaded from the Internet when the pages are displayed.

 - Asset Count – The number of different requests the browser needs to make to servers in order to display the GoDaddy.com homepage

 These graphs show that over the course of the last year there were 3 major optimization events:

 - – 6/30, 2011 – The website reached a high of 71 assets and was optimized to 52 assets.
 The page size remained the same.